 Be warned.
 I am going to be gushing nonstop about Cusco throughout this whole post.
 As a backpacker, Cusco is a city we could only dream of.
-An affordable city with adventure, culture, history, and nightlife?
-You really can’t ask for more.
-Although Cusco is undeniably a touristic town that caters heavily to international travelers, it is still an incredible destination for all types of travelers.
+An affordable city oozing with adventure, culture, history, and nightlife?
+You really can’t ask for much more.
+Although Cusco is undeniably a hugely popular tourist destination that caters heavily to international travelers, it is still a must-visit city for all types of travelers.

 How To Get To Cusco